Visit our other Wisconsin Historical Society websites!

 Date: 1946 ca.

-Description: Two children at the Harvester Farm exhibit in the Museum of Science and Industry in Chicago.
-A tractor is in the background.
+Description: "Machine Shop" in the Harvester Farm exhibit at the Chicago Museum of Science and Industry.

 Date: date unknown